 The third, and most common, snake type is the Rattle Snake.
 This hearty snake ranges from Canada through South America.
 Rattlesnakes can come with a variety of intricate markings, but all of these cousins share the rattle at the very tip of their tail.
 These predators typically hunt in the daytime hours.
 Usually the more rattles a snake has, the older it is.
 Though they can be fun to look at and hear, avoiding any area with rattler activity is best.

 The last major group of deadly snakes in United States is the Copperhead Snake.
 This pit-viper is named for its orange-red coloring.
 They range half of USA and prefer dry or rocky areas.
 They usually frequent areas where they can blend easily into their surroundings.
 Copperheads are highly venomous and can be aggressive when frightened or hungry.

 All of these snakes, and more, can be found ranging over the less populated areas of the country.
-It is not absolutely unheard of to find one of these reptiles slithering through a suburban neighborhood, and so some knowledge on them important for anyone.
+It is not absolutely unheard of to find one of these reptiles slithering through a suburban neighbour hood, and so some knowledge on them important for anyone.

 Overall, these snakes can be wondrous to see if you keep space between yourself and the snakes.
 Do not ever attempt to catch or handle one of these snakes.
 To do so could result in grave circumstances.
 If you do end up with a snake bite, seek medical treatment as soon as possible.
 Some venom acts fast and can have permanent side effects.
 Have fun and stay safe out there.